Hiepnguyenhoang/Traffic-light-STM32/README.md

 ## Introduction

 The Traffic Light Control handles three inputs from sensors representing vehicles on the South and West roads and pedestrian crossings - Walk.
 In this project we use button for input.
-If button is pressed or held, logic sensor = 1 represents there is car in that direction button
+- If button is pressed or held, logic sensor = 1 represents there is car or pedestrian crossings in that direction button is pressed or held.
+- If button is no pressed or held, logic sensor = 0 represents there isn't car or pedestrian crossings in that direction button is pressed or held.

 This project is developed by a team has four members
 - Nguyễn Hoàng Hiệp